segmentio/segment-docs/connections/destinations/catalog/outbound/index.md

 ## Identify

 Connect needs to identify users and their data to track who we should message.
 Segment will pass your UserID and any traits that you store on that user to Connect.
-(Note: Segment refers to user data as “traits”; Connect refers to user data as “attributes”.)
+(Note: Segment refers to user data as "traits"; Connect refers to user data as "attributes".)

         analytics.identify({
           userId: '019mr8mf4r',